mquinz/star_wars_demo/Star_Wars_Data_Preparation.md

-# Star-Wars Hands-on Training Instructions
+# Star-Wars Hands-on Training Data Preparation

-## Getting Started
+This explains the process to access a Neo4j Aura database running in the cloud.
+It covers how to create an empty database instance and to load it with Star-Wars datasets.

 ## Setting Up Free Account in Neo4j Aura